ncalexan/fennec-eclipse/README.md

 # FennecADT

+This plugin enables Fennec (Firefox for Android) to be built using Eclipse.

 ## Installation
+Unfortunately, there are currently no build scripts that automate the creation of FennecADT's jar, so you'll need to manually package the plugin using
+Eclipse:
-* Import FennecADT into Eclipse
+* Import the FennecADT project into Eclipse
+  * File > Import... > Existing Projects into Workspace
 * Right click the project and choose Export > Deployable plug-ins and fragments
-* Save the plugin to your eclipse/dropins directory
+* Save the plugin to your \<eclipse-application-dir\>/dropins directory
 * Restart Eclipse

-## How to use

-* Manually symlink your <objdir>/dist/fennec APK to <fennec-eclipse-dir>/fennec/App.apk
-* Click Run App (or Debug App)
-* Select FennecADT